nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 #### Okay Got It, How Are We Going to Use It?

-Here, we'r eonly going to use it to create docker hosts locally, _i.e._ on our own computer.
+Here, we're only going to use it to create docker hosts locally, _i.e._ on our own computer.
 Basically, the way to use it is very simple: we use a command to create the virtual hosts.
 And then when we want to run a docker command in a particular host, we first "point" the docker-machine CLI to the desired virtual host (this is just configuring some ENV variable) and run our command.
 It's as simple as that, really.

 So in our case, you can think of docker-machine as a sort of "remote" which you points to the desired virtual docker host before running a command.
 And boom, that's it.